srImathE satakOpAya nama:

 vAnamE – Oh cloud!

-nIyum – you who is most generous
+nIyum – you who are most generous

 madhusUdhan – one who killed madhu